Key Topics for C++ Projects

 4. Calculator for Scientific Operations

-This project is an advanced calculator that performs scientific operations like trigonometric calculations, logarithms, exponentiation, and square roots.
-It allows users to input mathematical expressions and provides accurate results using built-in mathematical functions.
+The last project will be an advanced project, which is a calculator that calculates scientific operations such as trigonometric calculations, logarithms, exponentiation and square roots.
+The calculator will also allow users to input math expressions and return a response with the built-in math functions.

 Time Required: 3–5 hours